JeremyBYU/my-site/blog/content/post/another-post.md

 TOML, YAML, JSON --- Oh my!
 -------------------------

-One of the nifty Hugo features we should cover: flexible configuration and front matter formats!
+What a test Here we GO!!!!
+Hesre we go!
+Come on!
+Hey! test!sfdadadsfdsfd One of the nifty Hugo features we should cover: flexible configuration and front matter formats!
 This entry has front matter in `toml`, unlike the last one which used `yaml`, and `json` is also available if that's your preference.

-The `toml` front matter used on this entry:
+The `toml` front matter used on this entry: sd
 ```
 +++
 title = "Another Hugo Post"